KazukiGames82/FrostedGlass/README.md

 ### Optional

-You can also download the .zip file if you want to bundle the plugin in your skin.
+You can also download the .zip file if you want to bundle the plugin in your skin, testing ^^